Isomorphic Labs

 Seed Round in 2021

-CourMed is a private client health services company that specializes in the delivery of healthcare products and services directly to clients in their homes, offices, or on the go.
-The company offers personalized concierge visits designed to enhance health and wellness experiences.
-Through exclusive memberships, available via corporate partners, clients can choose between two options: the Purple membership, which provides concierge visits within 3-5 days, and the Platinum membership, which allows for same-day or next-day visits.
-CourMed's offerings include in-home health visits, patient advocacy, regenerative therapies, and DNA-personalized supplements.
-Additionally, the company utilizes innovative software to facilitate the delivery of medications, high-end vitamins, supplements, and natural medicines, ensuring that clients have access to essential health services conveniently and efficiently.
+CourMed is a private client health services company that specializes in delivering healthcare products and services directly to clients' homes, offices, or other locations.
+The company offers a unique concierge service model, which emphasizes personalized and convenient health and wellness solutions.
+Clients can choose between two membership options: Purple, which ensures concierge visits within 3-5 days, and Platinum, which guarantees same day or next day visits.
+CourMed's offerings include in-home consultations, patient advocacy, regenerative therapies, and DNA-personalized supplements.
+Additionally, the company utilizes software to track delivery processes, ensuring proof of delivery, confirmation signatures, and product images for clients.
+This innovative approach allows CourMed to provide accessible emergency services and a high level of customer satisfaction.

 Brightline